SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 > > ## Outcome
 > >
 > > In this discussion, learners should acknowledge the importance of contributors
-> > in the development of your project.
+> > in the development of the project.
 > {: .solution}
 {: .discussion}